 We will always suggest appropriate clothing in your pre-briefing materials, which will arrive a day or two before your missions.
 Conflict Colorado does missions in all weather, altitudes, and mountainous conditions.
 It is always important to come over-prepared, as mountain weather can change in a moments notice.
 Camoflauge gear and face paint may be available for your mission.
 Ask at the time you book your event about the availability of these items.
 Communication gear may also be available.
 Our advanced tactical communication gear is almost exactly the same that you see real SWAT and military operations use, including a handsfree throat mic and push-to-talk modes.
 You will always be supplied with one of our custom Conflict Colorado armbands to differentiate teams.

 Although we are extremely firm on the no physical contact and cheating, some of our rules are more regulations, meaning we use them as guidelines.
 We hope you will have an incredible time and hopefully learn something in the process.
-As such our minimum age is 14.
-That doesn’t mean we won’t make exceptions, and if you ask nicely we have even considered having a day specifically dedicated to some of our younglings with our newer, lighter weight weapons.
-BUT, we have that age for a reason.
+As such our minimum age is 13 for Standard Deployment.
+That doesn’t mean we won’t make exceptions, BUT, we have that age for a reason.
 We do it for a maturity level in general.
 The weapons are as real as the real thing, so they are HEAVY.
 They are regular size.
 They are not miniaturized, so younger people struggle to carry them for both reasons.
 It’s one thing to carry one for 5 minutes.
 It’s another thing altogether to carry one for a couple hours.
 That is why we decided to add some lighter weight alternatives, however, so everyone can have a great experience.